sadegnan/dogs/README.md

 Visiting this URL, you should see "hello!"

 This is just a sample output.
 You will need to change this to serve the static assets. https://koajs.com/ is the best place to read up on how to do this.

+install with npm install nodemon -g then run with nodemon index.js